Chart Color Schemes

 Wattle Grove is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of November 2025, the estimated population for the Wattle Grove (NSW) statistical area (Lv2) is around 9,066 people.
-This figure reflects an increase of 180 individuals since the 2021 Census, which reported a population of 8,886 people.
-The change was inferred from AreaSearch's estimation of the resident population at 8,951 following examination of the latest ERP data release by the ABS in June 2024, along with an additional validated new address since the Census date.
-This results in a population density ratio of 3,447 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-The primary driver for this population growth was overseas migration, contributing approximately 59.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Wattle Grove (NSW) is around 9,074.
+This figure reflects an increase of 188 people since the 2021 Census, which reported a population of 8,886.
+The change was inferred from AreaSearch's estimation of the resident population at 8,951 in June 2024, based on the latest ERP data release by the ABS and an additional 4 validated new addresses since the Census date.
+This results in a population density ratio of 3,450 persons per square kilometer, placing Wattle Grove in the upper quartile relative to national locations assessed by AreaSearch.
+Overseas migration contributed approximately 59.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Looking ahead, population projections indicate that the Wattle Grove (NSW) (SA2) is expected to grow by approximately 548 persons by 2041.
-This reflects a gain of around 6.2% in total over the 17-year period, which is just below the median growth rate for statistical areas across the nation.
+For projections until 2041, AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Based on aggregated SA2-level projections, the suburb is expected to increase by 550 persons to 2041, reflecting a gain of 6.1% in total over the 17-year period.

 Frequently Asked Questions - Population